gammapy/gammapy/docs/development/howto.rst

 Making a pull request which skips GitHub Actions
 -------------------------------------------------

 For minor PRs (eg: correcting typos in doc-strings) we can skip GitHub Actions.
-For this, add ``[ci skip]`` in the commit message.
+Adding ``[ci skip]`` in a commit message will skip CI builds for that specific commit (useful, eg: for draft or incomplete PR).
 For details, `see here. <https://github.blog/changelog/2021-02-08-github-actions-skip-pull-request-and-push-workflows-with-skip-ci/>`__

 Fix non-Unix line endings
 -------------------------

+Adding ``[ci skip]`` in a specific commit message will skip CI for that specific commit which can be useful for draft PR.
 In the past we had non-Unix (i.e. Mac or Windows) line endings in some files.
 This can be painful, e.g. git diff and autopep8 behave strangely.
 Here's to commands to check for and fix this (see `here <http://stackoverflow.com/a/22521008/498873>`__):